NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The remaining steps are stabilization steps.
 For each of them, a separate RFC or other discussion medium will describe the new interfaces to be stabilized, and solicit feedback.

+## Step 0: Stabilize the store-only installable-free CLI

+There are certain commands like `nix store gc`, `nix store ping` that do not take any positional arguments.
+As @roberth elsewhere pointed out, because these commands have so few degrees of freedom, they are some of the easiest to stabilize --- there is simply less to pour over and possibly bikeshed.

+We can start stabilizing them right away, either in a batch, or one by one.

 ## Step 1: Split out a store-only Nix, with deadline

 This is the same as step one from [RFC 134](https://github.com/NixOS/rfcs/pull/134), upon which this RFC depends.